NashMiao/ontology-ddxf-bot/README.md

 Since then, other startups and decentralized exchanges have allowed users the same facility.
 For example, Lightning Labs, a startup that uses bitcoin’s lightning network for transactions, has conducted off-chain swaps using the technology.

-### 5.2.
+### 6.2.
 Atomic Swaps between Encrypted IPFS Address and DToken

+Atomic swaps is an data trading module for Ontology DDXF, it ensured the swarp of encrypted IPFS address and DToken's atomicity.